prl-theworkshop/prl-theworkshop.github.io/prl2025-aaai/README.md

 ##  Keynotes

+### Exploiting Symbolic Structure and Hierarchy in Reinforcement Learning

 <div style="text-align: center;">
 <img style="border-radius: 50%;overflow: hidden;background-color:#373737;height: 200px;object-fit: cover;" width="200px"  src="./anders.png">
 <h3><a target="blank" href="https://www.upf.edu/web/anders-jonsson">Anders Jonsson</a></h3>
  <h6>Full Professor, Universitat Pompeu Fabra</h6>
 </div>

+#### Abstract
+A well-known limitation of reinforcement learning is its high sample complexity, which causes learning to be slow in complex tasks.
+The situation is even worse in problems with non-Markovian dynamics, i.e. when the ability to predict the future depends on the entire interaction history.
+In this talk I will describe two recent lines of work that improve the sample complexity of reinforcement learning by exploiting the symbolic structure of tasks.
+The first line of work is to train a set of policies for solving subtasks in an existing hierarchy, and combine these policies for fast or zero-shot learning of more complex, global tasks.
+The second line of work is to learn finite-state automata for non-Markovian decision processes, providing symbolic information that compactly captures the interaction history.

+### Representation-Driven Option Discovery in RL: Model-Free Success & Model-Based Challenges

 <div style="text-align: center;">
 <img  style="border-radius: 50%;overflow: hidden;background-color:#373737;height: 200px;object-fit: cover;" width="200px"  src="./marlos.png">